nthugon/beer-app/README.md

 #beer-app

-This is a rewrite in React of Beer Reviewed Journal.
+This is a rewrite in React of Hop Hub.